Mac1431/libft/README.md

 # libft
-Recreation of standard libray functions for C
+Recreation of standard library functions for C